-Health and Safety at Restorations Workshops Report on Health and Safety in My Work Placement
+Health and Safety at Restorations Workshops

-I am a first year apprentice with Restorations Workshops, which is a very busy joinery outlet.
-When I first started with the company, the new employees were given a talk on health and safety at work practices.
-We were shown around the building and given fire awareness induction training to make sure everyone was familiar with the company's fire procedures and knew what to do in the event of a fire, including evacuation.
+Restorations Workshops is a very busy joinery outlet.
+When employees start working for the company, they are given an induction on health and safety at work practices.
+They are shown around the building and given fire awareness induction training to make sure everyone is familiar with the company's fire procedures and know what to do in the event of a fire, including evacuation.

 At work there is a Safety Code which all the employees need to know.
-You must always think before you act and choose safe and correct methods of working.
-It is important never to take a chance with danger because it might end in tragedy for yourself or someone else.
+Employees must always think before they act and choose safe and correct methods of working.
+It is important never to take chances with dangerous equipment because it might end in tragedy for yourself or someone else.

-My supervisor pointed out the type of protective clothing I was to wear and the importance of wearing it.
-How you lift and handle equipment is important too as wrong lifting can cause injury.
-It is also important to keep workshop tidy and free from hazards and if you notice anything that is not safe you need to report it immediately.
+Protective clothing, such as hard hats, boots gloves and so on is worn to protect workers when working in hazardous situations.
+How you lift and handle equipment is important, too, as wrong lifting can cause injury.
+It is also important to keep workshop tidy and free from hazards and if anyone notices anything that is not safe, they need to report it immediately.

-When I first began work with the company I thought the machinery and equipment looked very complicated.
-I knew I had to be very careful when using it and my employer told me I must seek additional support from other members of staff.
+New employees need to be especially careful when working with machinery and equipment they are not used to working with.
+They need to be trained in how to use machinery and equipment safely so that they avoid accidents.
+They are encouraged to check with their supervisor or another trained member of staff if there is something they do not understand.
 It is important to make sure equipment and tools are put away and that machines are not left on and that your work station is left tidy.
-First aid boxes must be provided by your employer and you should be aware of where it is.
+First aid boxes must be provided by in every work place and everyone should know where it is kept.

-All the employees receive training in risk assessment, which personal protective clothing and equipment to use.
-We learn about fire precautions, electrical safety, machinery, hazardous substances and manual handling.
+All employees receive training in risk assessment, which personal protective clothing and equipment to use.
+Everyone learns about fire precautions, electrical safety, machinery, hazardous substances and manual handling.

-My supervisor pointed out the protective clothing I was to wear and the importance of wearing it.
-Each time I use machinery or other equipment I need to check them to make sure there are no health and safety problems.
-If there are problems, I report them to my supervisor right away.
+Supervisors point out the protective clothing employees need to wear and the importance of wearing it.
+Each time machinery or other equipment is used they need to be checked to make sure there are no health or safety problems.
+If there are problems, these must be reported right away.